raynamharris/shell-novice/_episodes/03-create.md

 {: .language-bash}

 ~~~
-rm: cannot remove `thesis': Is a directory
+rm: cannot remove 'thesis': Is a directory
 ~~~
 {: .error}

 This happens because `rm` by default only works on files, not directories.